TheMatrix97/Workshop-Blockchain/README.md

 ![alt text](./img/write-ethscan.png)

-:pencil: P6- How much SepoliaEth will the transaction cost?
+:pencil: P6- How much `SepoliaEth` will the transaction cost?
 Explain how transaction cost is computed

 :pencil: P7- Is the transaction persisted immediately?
 Why?
-Explain the consensus protocol used currently in Ethereum networks.
+Explain the consensus protocol currently used in Ethereum networks.

 7.2- Run the contract's retrieve function you will find in `Read Contract` section.
-It returned the same value you wrote before?
+Does it return the same value you wrote before?

 :pencil: P8- Retrieve the transaction information associated to the `Store` function call.
 Also, write down the information of the block where the transaction is registered.
 Add some screenshots to the report